Church of Saints Peter and Paul, Razhanka: History

-The first in parish in Razhanka was founded in the second part of the XVII century.
-Some sources place construction date as early as 1674, however, other believe it could have been built in the late XVI for the Calvinists and given to the Catholics later.
+The first in parish in Razhanka was founded in the second part of the 17th century.
+Some sources place construction date as early as 1674, however, other believe it could have been built in the late 16th century for the Calvinists and given to the Catholics later.
 However, the Catholics reject this hypothesis.
 According to the documents, the church was consecrated on June 17, 1674, in the name of Saint Peter and St Paul.

-In 1827 the church was rebuilt by order of Count Ludwik Michał Pac.
-The architect Enrico Marconi reconstructed it in Neo Gothic style that was spreading in England in the second part of the XVIII century.
+In 1827, the church was rebuilt by order of Count Ludwik Michał Pac.
+The architect Enrico Marconi reconstructed it in Neo Gothic style that was spreading in England in the second part of the 18th century.
 Some researchers presume that Marconi rebuilt the church completely and the building opened in 1827 should be considered a new one.

 In 1924–1925, another restoration was made without changing the church's exterior.

 In 1960, the church was closed by order of the Soviet authorities, a grocery shop was opened in the building.
 In 1989 it was returned to the Catholic church, restored and reopened in 1990.